 For most, mold-resistant backboards are typically enough when it comes to high-humidity areas or areas of your house that experience regular water exposure in some form, like washrooms.
 However, if your washroom uses a steam shower or another room of your house is regularly affected by steam somehow, then the typical mold-resistant board isn’t going to cut it.
 In this case, you’ll need some sort of membrane between the board itself and the wall to prevent the steam from getting behind it.

 Serving Edmonton since 1972, Imperial Drywall provides the area’s residents and businesses with high-quality and durable drywall services.
 From T-bar ceilings to spray foam insulation to attic insulation, no job is too big or too small for our team of certified, highly knowledgeable, and experienced tradespeople.
-For more information on our services or to request a free quote, check out our website or email us at email@example.com.
+For more information on our services or to request a free quote, check email us at email@example.com.